davidosh96/davidosh96.github.io/projectlinks.md

 To view the licence for this code, [click here]()

-View an [editable preview](https://davidosh96.github.io/modelpreview.html) of the model before downloading.
+Alternatively, view an [editable preview](https://davidosh96.github.io/modelpreview.html) of the model before downloading.

 Alternatively, click the link below to view the step by step progress of my model as it developed each week: